vilevent/R_leukocyte_cells/README.md

 # Nonparametric Statistics - Project 1
 > Assignment from Spring 2021 Nonparametric Statistics course.
-Assignment description is below.

 [Source](https://onlinelibrary.wiley.com/doi/book/10.1002/9781119196037): "Leukemia is a disease characterized by proliferation of the white blood cells or leukocytes.
 One form of chemotherapy used in the treatment of leukemia involves the administration of corticosteroids.
 Some researchers suggested that forms of leukemia characterized by leukocytes with a large number of glucocorticoid receptor (GR) sites per cell are more effectively controlled by corticosteroids."